 3. Find out how much you’ll likely pay in closing costs

 4. Look at your budget and determine how a house fits into it

 Fannie Mae recommends that buyers spend no more than 28 percent of their income on housing.
 Push past 30 percent and you risk becoming house-poor.

-5. Talk to reputable Realtors in your area about the real estate climate
+5. Talk to reputable estate agents in your area about the real estate climate